sudoghut/safe-trigger/README.md

 # Safe-Trigger

 A Rust-based API server that provides a safe and managed way to interact with Large Language Models (LLM).
-Currently supports Google's Gemini 2.0 Flash model with built-in token management and rate limiting.
+Currently supports Google's Gemini 2.0 Flash model and OpenRouter API with built-in token management and rate limiting.

 ## Features